ZiadHatab/srm-calibration/README.md

 ## Crediting

 If you use this method in your research or publications, please cite our main paper [1].
-For use of the measurement data in your own publications, please reference dataset [2].
+If you use the automatic model extraction procedure consider citing as well [2].
+If you use the measurement data, consider citing this repository and stamp the date of data access.

 ## References

 [1] Z. Hatab, M. E. Gadringer and W. Bösch, "Symmetric-Reciprocal-Match Method for Vector Network Analyzer Calibration," in _IEEE Transactions on Instrumentation and Measurement_, vol. 73, pp. 1-11, 2024, Art no. 1001911, doi: [10.1109/TIM.2024.3350124](https://doi.org/10.1109/TIM.2024.3350124), e-print: <https://arxiv.org/abs/2309.02886>

-[2] Z. Hatab, "Symmetric-Reciprocal-Match Calibration: Dataset and Code".
-Graz University of Technology, Sep.
-07, 2023. doi: [10.3217/z5zhh-5qh04](https://doi.org/10.3217/z5zhh-5qh04).
+[2] Z. Hatab, M. E. Gadringer, A. Arsanjani and W. Bösch, "Automatic Model Extraction of the Match Standard in Symmetric-Reciprocal-Match Calibration," arXiv e-print: <https://arxiv.org/abs/2509.18426>

 ## License